Celebrate every time you achieve something!

 For example, today I ran my fastest 10K this season.
-It’s not a big deal, I will have many faster runs coming up, but I celebrated it by giving myself a really tasty dessert at lunchtime.
+It’s not a big deal.
+I will have many faster runs coming up, but I celebrated it by giving myself a really tasty dessert at lunchtime.

-Pat your team-mates on the back.
+Pat your teammates on the back.
 Have a cake or just acknowledge the accomplishment and congratulate yourself and others on the job well done.

-Remember to celebrate milestones as you prepare for the road ahead. – Nelson Mandela
+Remember to celebrate milestones as you prepare for the road ahead. ~ Nelson Mandela